McFerron History, Family Crest & Coats of Arms

 The Irish surname McFerron is an Anglicization of a few different Gaelic names, such as "Ó Faracháin," "Ó Fearáin," and "Ó Forannáin."

 Early Origins of the McFerron family

 The surname McFerron was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel.

-Important Dates for the McFerron family
+Early History of the McFerron family

 This web page shows only a small excerpt of our McFerron research.
 Another 131 words (9 lines of text) are included under the topic Early McFerron History in all our PDF Extended History products and printed products wherever possible.

 McFerron Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name McFerron revealed many variations, including Fearon, Feron, Feran, Farren and others.